 In fact, they survive and thrive eating more than 275 different types of grasses, ornamental garden plants, vegetables, and fruit trees throughout the United States.

 The sweet attractive smell of lilacs, morning glories, roses, and poison ivy are magnets for these garden pests.

 Throughout their lifecycle, Japanese beetles cause devastation to plants.
 In the lawn grub worm phase, they devour plant roots.

 Additionally, the fact that the white grubs make very tasty fair for a wide variety of natural predators such as possums, skunks, and other carnivorous and omnivorous mammals adds the secondary threat of destructive digging in your yard, garden, field or orchard.

-When the larva transform and emerge from the ground as beetles, they set to work right away consuming the foliage of almost any plants they happen to come in contact with.
+When the larvae transform and emerge from the ground as beetles, they set to work right away consuming the foliage of almost any plants they happen to come in contact with.

 In this article, we will describe Japanese beetles and discuss some organic methods you can use to deter and/or eliminate them.
 Read on to learn more.